EricSpencer00/COMP330Group5/UseCaseNarratives/Staff (Check-in).md

 - **Line 2:** The barcode is unreadable or not working.
 The user will be called back to the desk, and the staff member will search for the user in the system using their name and birthday.
 - **Line 6:** If the membership is expired or invalid, the system displays an error message and prevents check-in.
+- **Line 7** If invalid, the screen will display an error with the reason for the error.

 ---